cascadiajs/2013.cascadiajs.com/abstractions_for_a_better_tomorrow_drboolean.md

 Knowledge gained stays relevant.
 Here you can instantly swap 1 module for another, compose everything, avoid docs, share algorithms, effortlessly optimize, discuss things in common terms!

-"Bullhonkey", you proclaim as I start to hum a low note quietly.
+"Bullhonkey", you proclaim as I start to hum a low note quietly, fingers coiled into semi-rings.
+"But I hate math and I heard math isn't prog..."
 "Shhhhhhh...", I press my finger to your lips.
 "Come to my talk & I'll explain everything..."

-We'll look at the FP ecosystem to see what how they are doing this _right now_.
+In this talk, we'll look at the FP ecosystem to see how fantasy land is a reality _right now_.
 You'll hear why normal folks like you & me get bit by the math bug.
 We'll see all of this in understandable JS.
-We'll have our utopia and eat it too.

 Hash taggggg: \#electric\_chameleonism. \#robotic\_contortionists. \#systemic\_shape\_shifting. \#fantasyland